citp/privacy-policy-historical/k/ki/kiz/kiz10.com.md

-> *The following text is extracted and transformed from the kiz10.com privacy policy that was archived on 2014-10-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141020021623id_/http%3A//kiz10.com/privacity) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kiz10.com privacy policy that was archived on 2015-06-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613192448id_/http%3A//kiz10.com/privacity) for the most accurate reproduction.*

-# Divercion games free online kiz10
+# Divercion games free online kiz10 - KIZ

 ### PRIVACY KIZ10